pjabes/pjabes-site/content/_index.md

 description: "Contacting Patrick Abraham"
 ---

-### About Me
+### Howdy 👋

-Patrick is an information security professional with a keen interest in finding and responding to adversaries.
-Equipped with a strong engineering background, Patrick has a track record of developing Detection and Automation use-cases.
+I am an information security professional with an interest in finding and responding to adversaries.

-Want to get in [contact](../contact)?